ttlion/sdtDBNsGUI/README.md

     <em>Display of tab 3 after generating image</em>
 </p>

 Besides being presented directly in the GUI (see previous image), the graphical representation of the learned sdtDBN is also stored in a PNG file (named **imgNameExample.png** in the example of the previous image).
 This file is created in the same directory of the sdtDBN GUI program.
-As the sdtDBN is the one from the [first tab explanation][1], the graphical representation of the sdtDBN is the same as the one obtained in [Example 1 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-1-learning-an-sdtdbn-with-dynamic-and-static-attributes).
+As the sdtDBN is the one from the [first tab's explanation][1], the graphical representation of the sdtDBN is the same as the one obtained in [Example 1 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-1-learning-an-sdtdbn-with-dynamic-and-static-attributes).

 ## Fourth tab: inserting the observations that will be used to make inference on a learned sdtDBN
 [4]: #fourth-tab-inserting-the-observations-that-will-be-used-to-make-inference-on-a-learned-sdtdbn